-The CRRDA has prepared a 3D digital model for the CRR project and this can be made available to developers to assist with formulating development proposals and may also be used to demonstrate how the proposal meets development scheme requirements.
-Once a PDA development application is approved it is expected that proponents will submit final, digitally compatible, plans to the CRRDA for incorporation into the 3D digital model.
+The MEDQ (or its delegate) has prepared a 3D digital model for the CRR project and this can be made available to developers to assist with formulating development proposals and may also be used to demonstrate how the proposal meets development scheme requirements.
+Once a PDA development application is approved it is expected that proponents will submit final, digitally compatible, plans to the MEDQ (or its delegate) for incorporation into the 3D digital model.